vrandall66/front-end-submissions-public/1706/mod-3/personal-project/alex-banister/checkin-1.md

 ## Check In: 1

 #### Project Pitch
-A travel app designed for a less rigid/specific traveller.
-Search tickets from a destination with or without specific critieria and it will show all destinations/times that meet your requirements
+A "bucket list" travel app.
+Allows a user to save destinations they want to visit and search for flights for all destinations at once.

 ### Deliverables

 #### Stack:
-React
+- React
-Redux
+- Redux
-Firebase
+- Firebase

 #### APIs:
 Still in research
+  Likely SkyScanner

 #### Wireframes
 ![web 1920 1](https://user-images.githubusercontent.com/17756439/31957852-3e6b1952-b8ad-11e7-8d97-4159292443e5.png)